ToolShedTested

 Two Tools, Two Jobs

-I get this question from readers every week: "Jake, which one should I buy?"
-Drills and impact drivers look similar and both turn fasteners, which creates endless confusion.
+Drills and impact drivers look similar and both turn fasteners, which creates endless confusion for first-time buyers.
 But they work differently under the hood, and each excels at different tasks.
-After years of running both tools through everything from finish carpentry to deck framing, I can tell you the distinction is real -- and understanding it will make you faster, more precise, and easier on your joints.
+After years of running both tools through finish carpentry, cabinet work, and deck framing, the distinction is clear: choosing the right one makes the work faster, more precise, and easier on your joints.

 The short version: a drill is about control, and an impact driver is about power.
-Where you need one, you don't want the other.
-Where you need the other, the first one will frustrate you.
-Let me break down exactly why.
+Where you need one, the other will usually be slower, rougher, or harder to control.

 How a Drill/Driver Works